EtheaDev/InstantObjects/README.md

 **InstantObjects offers:**

-* Model realization in the Delphi IDE via integrated two-way tools (from editor to code)
+1. Model realization in the Delphi IDE via integrated two-way tools (from editor to code)

-* Object persistence in the most common relational databases or flat XML-based files (also with FireDAC Broker)
+1. Object persistence in the most common relational databases or flat XML-based files (also with FireDAC Broker)

-* Object presentation via standard data-aware controls.
+1. Object presentation via standard data-aware controls.

-* Serialization/Deserialization of object using [delphi-neon](https://github.com/paolo-rossi/delphi-neon) library
+1. Serialization/Deserialization of object using [delphi-neon](https://github.com/paolo-rossi/delphi-neon) library

-## New Setup for automatic installation of components
+1. Rest Server of object using [WiRL](https://wirl.delphiblocks.dev/) library
+1. Rest Server of object using [MARS Curiosity](https://github.com/andrea-magni/MARS) library

 From 4.2.2 version a new "Installer" read-to-use is located in the Release area: [Download the Installer](https://github.com/EtheaDev/SVGIconImageList/releases/latest/download/SVGIconImageList_Setup.exe).